paldhous/ucsc/2018/investigative-policy/md/index.md

 - #### Apr 26: [Interviewing data 2](interview-data2.html)
-More practice with R and gthe tidverse.
+More practice with R and the tidverse.

 ### Week 5